Changelog

 Workflow

-From release to support readiness
+From release note to support readiness.

 Write the release note